vaishanth-rmrj/Web-Scraping-And-Contextual-Analysis-of-Reviews/README.md

 # Web-Scraping-And-Contextual-Analysis-of-Reviews
-Implementation of NLP algorithm to analyse the product reviews
+A Natural Language Processing (NLP) application that analyzes customer reviews on Amazon and provides a recommendation score based on the sentiment of the reviews.
+The application reduces the time customers spend reading through reviews and helps them make an informed choice.

-### Project Objective
+## Project Objective
 The goal of this project is to develop an application that can analyze reviews posted by numerous customers on Amazon for a product and make recommendations based on those reviews.
-When a customer searches for a product on Amazon, they take a lot of time reading the reviews and determining whether the item is as good as claimed.
-In order to help the customer make an informed choice, our application would reduce that time by automatically recommending the product to them.

-### Algorithm Flow Diagram
+## Algorithm Flow Diagram
+The project consists of two phases: the training phase and the prediction phase.

 1. Training Phase
-In our prediction pipeline, we first pre-process the amazon reviews that have been extracted, then clean and map.
-We then split the dataset into train validation and test data.
-The training and validation data is passed through a Pre-trained Bert tokenizer and Then passed through our implementation of the BERT model, where the loss is calculated and the weights are updated.
-Once our model is done training we use the test data to evaluate our accuracy.
-Over multiple epochs, the model which achieves the best accuracy is then stored.
+- Pre-process the Amazon reviews that have been extracted.
+- Clean and map the data.
+- Split the dataset into train, validation, and test data.
+- Pass the training and validation data through a Pre-trained BERT tokenizer.
+- Pass the data through an implementation of the BERT model.
+- Calculate the loss and update the weights.
+- Store the model with the best accuracy.

 <img src="https://github.com/vaishanth-rmrj/Web-Scraping-And-Contextual-Analysis-of-Reviews/blob/main/extras/training_flow.png" width=400 height=600/>

 2. Prediction Phase
-The best classifier model is used to generate a prediction on users’ sentiments towards a particular product, in the Fig: we can see how the best classification model from our prediction pipeline is used to generate a Product recommendation score which is based on the average predicted sentiment of all the reviews of the searched product.Furthermore, the positive classified reviews are then passed through a Pegasus Tokenizer which generates a summary of all the classified reviews.
+- Use the best classifier model to generate predictions on users' sentiments towards a particular product.
+- Generate a product recommendation score based on the average predicted sentiment of all reviews for the searched product.
+- Pass the positive classified reviews through a Pegasus Tokenizer to generate a summary of all classified reviews.

 <img src="https://github.com/vaishanth-rmrj/Web-Scraping-And-Contextual-Analysis-of-Reviews/blob/main/extras/prediction_flow.png" width=400 height=600/>

 3. GUI interaction with backend.
 <img src="https://github.com/vaishanth-rmrj/Web-Scraping-And-Contextual-Analysis-of-Reviews/blob/main/extras/gui_flow.png" width=400/>

-### GUI Implementation
+## GUI Implementation

-We have developed a GUI that allows users to search for a particular product on amazon.
-Then it displays the positive sentiment score which indicates how positively received is the amazon listing.
-The GUI also provides a summary of all the extracted reviews from the amazon URL.
+- A GUI has been developed that allows users to search for a particular product on Amazon.
+- The GUI displays the positive sentiment score which indicates how positively received the product is on Amazon.
+- It also provides a summary of all extracted reviews from the Amazon URL.

 <img src="https://github.com/vaishanth-rmrj/Web-Scraping-And-Contextual-Analysis-of-Reviews/blob/main/extras/gui.png" width=500/>

+## Conclusion

+In conclusion, the Web-Scraping-And-Contextual-Analysis-of-Reviews project presents a powerful solution for customers who wish to make informed choices when shopping on Amazon.
+By automating the process of analyzing product reviews, the application saves time and provides a clear recommendation score based on the sentiment of the reviews.
+This project demonstrates the capability of NLP algorithms in processing large amounts of text data and generating meaningful insights.
+The implementation of BERT and Pegasus Tokenizer makes the sentiment analysis robust and accurate, while the GUI provides an intuitive and user-friendly interface.
+Overall, the project provides a valuable tool for customers who are looking to make informed purchase decisions on Amazon.